juicymb/mp/README.md

 $ ./compile.sh
 ```
 > **Note**
-> After compile script runs successfully, the outcome is an android shared library (*.so file) generated in the libs folder.
-Choose lib according to your android kernel version.
-If you're not sure you can check your phone kernel version using [64bit checker](https://play.google.com/store/apps/details?id=com.danielpolish.a64bitchecker)
+> Ensure you select the appropriate library based on your device's architecture.
+If you're not sure you can check your device architecture using [64bit checker](https://play.google.com/store/apps/details?id=com.danielpolish.a64bitchecker)
 - libs/arm64-v8a for 64bit
 - libs/armeabi-v7a for 32bit